Brazilian guitarfish: Ecology

 The Brazilian guitarfish is a low-fecundity viviparous fish.
 Mating takes place on the inner continental shelf in March and soon afterwards the adults disperse to outer areas of the shelf.
 The eggs are contained within a casing and remain dormant inside the female until she return to the warm, shallow waters of the inner continental shelf in November.
 The young develop inside the female, at first obtaining nourishment from their yolk sacs, and later from maternal uterine secretions; they grow from a length of about 1 cm in December to about 29 cm in February when they are born.
 The females mature at about 4 years of age and litter sizes range from 4 to 12, with larger fish having larger litters.
 The inner shelf provides important nursery areas for the young fish.
 Here both females and juveniles are particularly susceptible to being caught by pair-trawling and beach seine netting.
 Most of the catch is pregnant females.
 Later in the year, the adults disperse more widely over the inner shelf and are caught by otter-trawling.

 Status

-The major threat faced by R. horkelii is overfishing.
+The major threat faced by P. horkelii is overfishing.
 The fish is caught by trawling, beach seine and gillnet and has traditionally been the main batoid fish caught along the coast of southern Brazil.
 The main ports at which it is landed are Rio Grande and Itajaí.
 In 1975, 842 tonnes were landed at Rio Grande and by 1984, that had risen to 1804 tonnes.
 Since then the catch has dwindled to 157 tonnes in 2002 and has continued to decline since.
 In southern Brazil waters, the fish seems to have declined by more than 80% since 1986.
 Based on this evidence, the International Union for Conservation of Nature is concerned that the Brazilian guitarfish may become extinct within about ten years due to overfishing, and has therefore assessed its conservation status as being "critically endangered".